E2010/android-parse-module-titanium-3-5/README.md

     2. android/build/.apt_generated (Keep the ".", it is a invisible folder for Mac.
 Titanium Studio might not need this.)

 <b>5.
 Parse Initial </b>
 The module is good to compile now.
-But if you test it with a new App, remember put properties into tiapp.xml with Your Own Parse Keys.
+But if you test it with a new App, remember to put these properties into tiapp.xml with Your Own Parse Keys.

     <property name="Parse_AppId">YourOwnParseAppID</property>
     <property name="Parse_ClientKey">YourOwnParseClientKey</property>